StatisticsNZ/population-explorer/explorer-shiny/pop-exp-dev/how-this-app-works.md

 - rendering results on the screen

 This functionality is controlled by the `ui.R` script.

+The bulk of `ui.R` script in a Shiny app is a single set of nested functions under of which the first is `shinyUI()`.
+This makes for a lot of brackets...
+On the plus side, the layout of the script intuitively follows the hierarchy of the page.
+Here is how the `ui.R` script is structured:

+- `shinyUI` establishes this as a user interface
+	- `navbarPage` says everything that follows is part of a bootstrap navbar page ie those tabs along the top
+		- `tabPanel("Welcome")` - welcoming image and text
+		- `tabPanel("Explore")` - the guts of the app
+			- `sidebarLayout()` - the Explore page is going to have a side bar and a main panel
+				- `sidebarPanel()` - definition of all the widgets and text that appears in the sidebar ie nearly all the drop down boxes.
+There is some straightforward logic in this part with the use of `conditionalPanel()` so that some of the widgets only appear when needed eg the option to choose a second continuous variable only appears when the heatmap tab (see below) is select
+				-  `mainPanel()` - the panel that holds the results
+					- tabsetPanel()` - this main panel is going to have tabs itself
+						- `tabPanel("Line Charts")
+						- `tabPanel("Cross tabs")
+						- `tabPanel("Distribution")
+						- `tabPanel("Heatmap")
+						- `tabPanel("Cohort modelling")
+					- some generic text (eg the short disclaimer) that appears under everything in the main panel
+		- `tabPanel("Variables")`
+		- `tabPanel("Disclaimer")
+		- `tabPanel("FAQ")
+		- `tabPanel("Credits")

 ### Choices made by the user and returned as variables